Cradle Mountain Lodge

 Meet our specialists

-To start planning your vacation to Cradle Mountain Lodge
+Call us on 6469186980 to start planning your vacation to Cradle Mountain Lodge or take a look at our itineraries to Tasmania

 Cradle Mountain Lodge is a superb wilderness escape featuring cosy cabins and the finest in food and wine.
 Surrounded by rugged mountain peaks, stunning lakes and ancient forests, this beautiful property is in a simply breathtaking World Heritage location in the north west interior of the island.